userdocs/qbittorrent-nox-static/README.md

 ### Debian or Ubuntu platforms

-`staticish` - Recommended - creates a mostly static binary that is can be moved to another matching platform.
+`staticish` - *Recommended* - creates a mostly static binary that can be moved to another matching platform.
 For example you can build on Debian 10 and run on Debian 10 because Glibc is dynamically linked linked to the build platform.

 ~~~
-ldd qbittorrent-nox
+ldd ~/qbittorrent-build/bin/qbittorrent-nox
 ~~~

 Gives this result: